Shivaji Bhanudas Kardile: Personal life

-Kardil had Four daughters and a son.
-Hs son-in-law is MLA Sangram Jagtap, Sandeep Kotkar is a former mayor of Ahmednagar and Jyoti Amol Gade are former corporators of Ahilyanagar and His son Akshay is the district president of BJP Yuva Morcha.
+Kardile had Four daughters and a son.
+His son-in-law is MLA Sangram Jagtap, Sandeep Kotkar is a former mayor of Ahmednagar and Jyoti Amol Gade is current mayor of Ahilyanagar and His son Akshya Shivaji Kardile is the current MLA of Rahuri Assembly constituency.

 Death

 Kardile died from a cardiac arrest on 17 October 2025, at the age of 66.
+His son Akshya Shivaji Kardile won the bypoll for Rahuri Assembly constituency necessasited after his death by more than 1,12,587 votes.